 Resource Library for Healthcare Providers

-*Scott Kitchel, MD is a paid consultant of and clinical trial investigator for SI-BONE, Inc.
+Dr. Garfin is a paid consultant and has ownership interest in SI-BONE, Inc.

 The iFuse Implant System is intended for sacroiliac fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruption and degenerative sacroiliitis.
 This includes conditions whose symptoms began during pregnancy or in the peripartum period and have persisted postpartum for more than 6 months.
 There are potential risks associated with the iFuse Implant System.
 It may not be appropriate for all patients and all patients may not benefit.
 For information about the risks, visit: si-bone.com/risks